 So there you have it - one teeny tiny sock for the wearing of!
 If you want to add your sock to the Ravelry gallery, the link is here.
 I love it that people are meeting up and hope to meet some of you up at Yarndale in September.
 You should recognise me - I'll be wearing my teeny tiny socks, although not on my feet!

-This sock pattern is free and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This sock pattern and tutorial is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx

 Oh that's brilliant.
 Thank you for taking the time.
 Will have to make some of these x